aldotele/kitchen_os/README.md

 Your program should read an input file like this, and print out either that it is impossible to satisfy all the customers, or describe, for each of the Curries, whether it should be made Vegetarian or Meat.\

 The output for the above file should be:\
-V V V V M\
+V V V V M

 ...because all customers can be made happy by every Curry being prepared as Veggie except number 5.\

 An example of a file with no solution is:\
 1\
 1 V\
 1 M
 Your program should print:\
 `No solution exists`

 A slightly richer example is:\
-A slightly richer example is:
 5\
 2 M\
 5 V\